 Keyham Lodge School is a vibrant and successful City Special School which is part of a federation with neighbouring Millgate School.
 All students have an education health care plan and the school cohort is made up of KS3 and KS4 and caters for both girls and boys from KS3 upwards.
-We are a diverse school and we welcome students from a range of ethnic, cultural and religious backgrounds, which contributes to our unique ethos.
+We are a diverse school and we welcome students from a range of ethnic, cultural and religious backgrounds, which contributes to our unique values and ethos.
 For the majority of our students, their education prior to joining us has been disrupted and because of this, the school relentlessly strives to remove barriers to learning, close attainment gaps and provide an inclusive environment that is child centred and learning focussed.
 Our aim is to ensure the academic, personal and social development of all of our students so that they can develop their potential both in school and in the wider community.
 We understand that our students have individual talents and in order to ensure success for every child, we believe that education goes beyond the core curriculum and out of the confines of the classroom and consequently we have adapted our curriculum offer to ensure students are prepared for the next stage of their life, whether that be within education or in the workplace.

 ‘In a letter to the Executive Headteacher, one parent commented, ‘I say thank-you for providing my son with all the tools and skills he needs to be a caring, humble, kind and educated young person, which is the young man I see before me today.’
 These comments were typical of those encountered by inspectors throughout the inspection.”